 Modern physician owned and directly operated private centers like Florida Women’s Center, are what we offer where a trained and highly-experienced physician runs the medical practice and is present every day of the week.
 Physicians control all the medical care and patient care, as is standard in professional medicine.
 There are no gimmicks, no menu-type labels, or offers of free things.
 Safe, pro-choice, pro-woman, non-judgmental, and reliable medical care is the focus of our caring facility.
 Professional, experienced, and yet affordable medical care is provided by dedicated medical doctors.
 This is how we at Florida Women’s Center practice medicine and strive to provide the highest quality professionally delivered care possible.

 Pro-choice operators of facilities that are not physician run directly are clearly very dedicated to women’s reproductive rights and freedom, but they will still need to find doctors to perform the abortion procedures which is becoming more and more difficult as regulations continue to push excellent doctors out and impacting their ability to provide safe aboritons and abortion related care.
 There are also a handful of “chain-type” abortion clinics with various offices in multiple cities and states, often operating under the same or several different business names.
 Depending on the area, they may have multiple websites that direct you to their sister clinics.
-This can be very confusing to patients.
-These facilities are usually easily identified with clearing-house non-specific types of advertising and the presence of multiple sites located throughout many cities.
+We have found that this can be very confusing to patients.
+These franchised or discount family planning facilities are usually easily identified with clearing-house non-specific types of advertising and the presence of multiple sites located throughout many cities.
 In these facilities, many doctors must be employed to staff these multiple locations effectively, or a single doctor must travel from city to city on different days to accommodate staffing all the facilities.
 This requires them to hire outside physicians to enable abortions to be performed in their facility.
 The level of experience of the many independently contracted physicians will depend on many factors.

 Our facility at Florida Women’s Center provides a comfortable private care in a large medical office environment operated by a local actively licensed and practicing experienced medical doctor providing daily care every day of the week to patients.
 This opportunity allows for a much more efficient and quiet environment for patients as our office is never overloaded with patients due to our sensitive private patient scheduling and physician presence.
 Florida Women’s Center maintains the highest level of care and all care is provided directly and only by physicians who are known to be proficient and exceptionally experienced in the abortion field.
 Our physicians realize the importance and duty to provide the highest level of private, professionally managed, and comprehensive care and abortion options.